Tailapa II: Ancestry

 The 11th century inscriptions of Tailapa's descendants (such as the Kauthem grant) provide a similar genealogy, but they state that Vikramaditya III was the son of Taila I and that Bhima II was the son of Vikramaditya.
 However, the Vatapi Chalukya records make no mention of Vijayaditya's unnamed son.
 The differences between the genealogies provided by Ranna and the later inscriptions also cast doubt on the claim that Tailapa's family was connected to the earlier Chalukya royals.

 Tailapa's immediate ancestors appear to have been feudatories of the Rashtrakutas, who had displaced the earlier Chalukyas of Vatapi.
 The marriage of Tailapa's grandfather Ayyana I to a Rashtrakuta princess probably raised the family's political status.
-A Devihosur inscription of the Rashtrakuta king Krishna III (r.
+A Devihosur inscription of the Rashtrakuta emperor Krishna III (r.
 939-967) mentions one Vikramaditya, who can be identified with Tailapa's father Vikramaditya IV.

 Early life

-Like his father, Tailapa served as a feudatory to the Rashtrakuta king Krishna III.
+Like his father, Tailapa served as a feudatory to the Rashtrakuta emperor Krishna III.
 He finds a mention in the 957 Karjol inscription and the 965 Narasalagi inscriptions issued during the reign of Krishna.
 The 957 inscription calls him Tailapayya, and states that he ruled a nadu (administrative unit) as Krishna's subordinate.
 The 965 inscription calls him Maha-samantadhipati Ahavamalla Tailaparasa of Satyashraya family (Satyashraya-kula-tilaka), and states that Krishna had granted him the fief of Tardavadi-1000.

 At this time, he also held the title "Chalukya Rama", and had a subordinate from the Khachara family.